prashantgupta24/activity-tracker/README.md

 		Close()
 	}

-Activity and Handler have a 1-1 mapping, i.e. each handler can only handle one type of activity.

-The `Type` in the `Handler` interface determines the type of activity the particular handler handles.
+Any new type of handler for an activity can be easily added, it just needs to implement the above `Handler` interface and define what type of activity it is going to track, that's it!
+It can be plugged in with the tracker and then the tracker will include those activity checks in its heartbeat.

-## Currently supported list of handlers
+## Currently supported list of activities/handlers

+### Activities

+	MouseCursorMovement Type = "cursor-move"
+	MouseClick          Type = "mouse-click"
+	ScreenChange        Type = "screen-change"

+### Corresponding handlers

+	mouseCursorHandler
+	mouseClickHandler
+	screenChangeHandler

 - Mouse click (whether any mouse click happened during the time frame)
 - Mouse cursor movement (whether the mouse cursor was moved during the time frame)
 - Screen change (whether the screen was changed anytime within that time frame)

-## New pluggable handlers for activities

-Any new type of handler for an activity can be easily added, it just needs to implement the `Handler` interface and define what type of activity it is going to track, that's it!
-It can be plugged in with a tracker and then the tracker will include those activity checks in its heartbeat.

 [version-badge]: https://img.shields.io/github/release/prashantgupta24/activity-tracker.svg